StevenMaude/Traktor_tracklisting_tool/README.md

 * Extract information from the .NML files.
 * Scrape it from an exported HTML playlist.

-Haven't decided on which yet.
+Haven't decided on which yet, but I might provide tools for both.

 ## Possible features
 * Create a new HTML playlist with a subset of the columns in the original.